LoomSDK/LoomSDK/README.md

 ### Loom Native SDK - Mobile App and Game Development

-Welcome to the Loom Native SDK!
-This repository contains the full source code of the Loom mobile technology.

-The Loom development team is actively building Loom, right here, with the work available in [Loom Turbo](http://www.loomsdk.com/plans)'s firehose builds within minutes!
+The Loom SDK is a great mobile game and application framework (www.loomsdk.com).

+This is the "Loom Native SDK" - our term for the C, C++, Java, and Objective C source code for the Loom runtime, compilers, etc. It is for power users and confident native developers.

 ### [Loom Turbo](http://www.loomsdk.com/plans)

+The Loom official maintainers, The Engine Company, actively build Loom on our build farm, with the binaries available in [Loom Turbo](http://www.loomsdk.com/plans)'s firehose builds within minutes!

 We realize not everyone is an experienced C/C++ programmer with working native toolchains and a need to extend Loom at a low level.
 We also use Loom to create applications, so we built Loom Turbo.